-Sometimes there won't be any students that populate for the report card; it most often leads back to these settings being too specific.
+Sometimes there won't be any students that populate for the report card; it most often leads back to the above settings being too specific.
 We recommend leaving these fields set to All when possible.
 For more information, check out the Common Troubleshooting Tips section below!

-❗ Special Note: If the report card doesn't contain expected assessments, it could be because the assessment does not have a due date or graded date within the date range selected.
+If the report card doesn't contain expected grades, it could be because the assessment date is not within the date range selected.
 See the Common Troubleshooting Steps section below for more information.

 Section 3: Choose the Gradebook

 This article is specifically for the points gradebook, but you can choose to include both the points and standards gradebook.
 For more information on running report cards for the standards gradebook, check out this article.

 When choosing the points gradebook, you can choose whether or not to include assessment details or total grade conversion.

 Assessment Details: checking this option will display the list of assessments in that class, along with their type, submission date, and grade.